msolimann2cs/Skin-Disease-Diagnosis/README.md

 <br>

-The dataset for the skin condition portion of the project consists of a total of These images represent 3 types of skin condition classes and 1 normal skin class, gathered from public dermatologist datasets and self-collected sources.
+The dataset for the skin condition portion of the project consists of a total of 5,000 images.
+These images represent 3 types of skin condition classes and 1 normal skin class, gathered from public dermatologist datasets and self-collected sources.

 ## <p align = "left"> 🗎 Classes  </p>
 Skin Disease Classes